GuestGD/KTX2Loader_Gdevelop/README.md

 2. Use ktx2Loader action.
 3. Write ktx2 file name.
 A path of the file doesnt matter.
 For example if the file path is "/assets/image.ktx2" you must write just "image.ktx2".
 4. Create any custom name for the loaded texture map.
-5. The loaded map is stored at scene.userData.texture[mapName].
+5. The loaded map is stored at scene.userData.textures[mapName].
 You can use any other extension to add this texture map to desired material.

 HOW TO CREATE KTX2 TEXTURE: